janoleko/vaers/README.md

 # vaers

-R Package for data preperation of the VAERS dataset.
+R Package for data preparation of the VAERS dataset.
 Main functionality is to convert symptom strings into dummy variables.